-This unique unusual 100ft tower is Faringdon’s icon and the last major folly to be built in England
+This unique 100ft Tower is Faringdon’s icon and the last major folly to be built in England.

 Hailed as 'Britain's finest 20th century Folly Tower' and 'One of the most important follies in Britain'